 Let’s just get one thing straight: these are not gingersnaps.
 Not that there’s anything wrong with gingersnaps.
 They’re light, crispy, crunchy; just the thing for dunking in a mug of tea, or grinding with butter to make into a crust for pumpkin cheesecake squares, say.
-These just aren’t them.
+These gluten-free ginger molasses cookies just aren’t them.

-These cookies are incredibly moist, and chewy, and tender in a way that glutenous cookies can only wish for.
+These gluten-free ginger molasses cookies are incredibly moist, chewy, and tender in a way that glutenous cookies can only wish for.
 A generous pour of dark molasses keeps them that way for days, while adding deep, rich coffee notes that play off cinnamon, ginger and black pepper.
 They are little pillows of spicy love.

 I went through a serious ginger molasses phase several years ago, inspired by the Thick and Chewy Molasses Spice Cookies from Baking Illustrated, and I learned a valuable lesson.